 Michigan is one of a handful of states with a no-fault car insurance system.
-That means drivers injured in a crash in Michigan usually seek compensation from their own insurance policies, no matter who was at fault for the accident.
+That means drivers injured in an auto accident in Michigan usually seek compensation from their own insurance company, no matter who was at fault for the accident.

-Motorists will not be able to get a license plate for their vehicle without proof of insurance.
-It is also against state law to drive a car that is not insured or for you to allow another person to drive your vehicle if you have not yet purchased the required coverage.
+Motorists cannot get a license plate for their vehicle without proof of insurance.
+It is also against Michigan law to drive a car that is not insured or for you to allow another person to drive your vehicle if you have not yet purchased the required coverage.
 Penalties for violating the law may include having your license plate canceled, along with substantial fines and potentially some jail time.

-Michigan drivers should be aware that a new No-Fault Auto Insurance Reform Bill was signed into law and will take effect on July 1, 2020.
-This law will introduce significant changes to liability limits and PIP coverage options.
+Michigan drivers should be aware that a new No-Fault Auto Insurance Reform Bill was recently signed into law and took effect on July 1, 2020.
+This law introduces significant changes to liability limits and PIP coverage options.